bsponny/SipNChip/README.md

 ## Unit testing instructions

 Unit tests will be written using Python's built-in `unittest` library.
-A file called `unittests.py`, which contains all necessary unit tests for this project, can be found in the `app` folder.
+A file called `unittests.py`, which contains all necessary unit tests for this project, can be found in the `SipNChip` folder.

 ## System testing instructions